 You may want to try jumping off an Auckland tower tethered only to a chord, or use the world’s biggest swing near Queenstown.
 Perhaps you want to be truly daring and go white water rafting, or attempt some mountain climbing.
 Whatever it is, you’ll need to ensure the activities on your itinerary are covered by your travel insurance policy, just in case.

 However, you’re more likely to be travelling to New Zealand for a…cooler adventure.
 We’re talking about skiing.
 New Zealand is skiing and snowboarding nirvana.
-If you choose the right time of the year, you can spend days in the mountains racing down prestine white slopes with the sky forever surrounding you.
+If you choose the right time of the year, you can spend days in the mountains racing down pristine white slopes with the sky forever surrounding you.
 Skiing is a somewhat risky activity (especially if you were to bump up the thrill factor and try heli skiing), which is why insurers usually single it out on their policies as a risky activity, and some policies may outright exclude it from coverage.
 Because of this, you’ll need to be certain that yours does cover this activity – even if it’s as an extra feature you need to pay for.
 If you’re not sure, call the insurer and ask.

 Losing your belongings can quickly ruin a perfectly nice holiday, but if you take out insurance before you leave, you should be able to get some cash back on your loss.
-That being said, keep in mind that there are circumstances where you’ll be unable to claim, for example if you leave your luggage unattended.
+That being said, keep in mind that there are circumstances where you’ll be unable to claim, for example, if you leave your luggage unattended.

-New Zealand is blessed with some truly outstanding scenery across the north and south islands, and equally embued with awesome driving roads for you to access them from.
+New Zealand is blessed with some truly outstanding scenery across the north and south islands, and equally imbued with awesome driving roads for you to access them from.
 Hiring a car is a popular option for tourists wishing to explore as much of the country as possible.
 In the event you’re in an accident, and have to pay an excess to your rental car company, your travel insurer (depending on the circumstances and your level of cover) will cover the excess payment.

 Go ahead and use your Australian driving licence to drive in New Zealand, because the limit is a whole 12 months!4 Just be careful of ice, snow, and other weather conditions you may not typically experience in Australia.
 Typically, you need to be over 21 years of age to rent a car in New Zealand.9